 From here it was all driving.
 From Stirling I passed through the best-named district ever – Clackmannanshire.
 How could you not enjoy a name like that ?
 The road took me along the foot of the Ochil Hills in an easterly direction.

-When we’d finished eating we were talking about this and that, and Scott revealed there were caches a few hundred metres from the house.
+After eating we talked about this and that, and Scott revealed there were caches a few hundred metres from the house.
 It was too much to resist, so off we went.
 It took us three attempts, but I eventually got my 12th district of the day.
 At which point we retired to a nearby pub for a well-earned beer.

 Soggy Friday – Weather that Scotland is famous for

-The weather forecast for Friday was typically Scottish, by which I mean cool and grey, with the likelihood of heavy rain, and so it turned out to be.
+The weather forecast for Friday was typically Scottish, by which I mean cool and grey, with the likelihood of heavy rain.
 It was wetter than something that’s very wet.

 Scott volunteered to drive and we decided to go and have a pop at a bunch of the Munro Mega Mystery puzzles to the north-west of Banchory.
 Staying in the trees seemed like a good idea if it was going to rain.
 Optimistically there were two or three separate-looking loops of caches we could go for, depending on how fast we were covering the ground.

 It was a day of learning from each other.
 Scott and his family had never really tried to do any puzzle caches before, so Scott was learning a bit about that.
 And I’d never walked in the woods in Scotland before.
 Scott’s main guidance tips were a) the caches are pretty much bound to be next to a path, as going anywhere else would risk dangerously boggy ground and b) it’s a good idea to assume that the path you’re on is likely to loop around rather than looking for another, or trying to walk cross-country when you don’t know the terrain.
 Wise advice indeed.